 \section{Strategic Behavioral Models}

 As discussed in the introduction, there is general qualitative agreement in the literature that strategic agents act to maximize their own utilities based on explicit probabilistic beliefs about the actions of other agents.
 Our ultimate goal is to characterize behavioral models that are unambiguously nonstrategic; thus, to strengthen our results, we adopt a somewhat more expansive notion of strategic behavior.
-Specifically, we define an agent as strategic if it satisfies two conditions, which we call (1)~other responsiveness and (2)~dominance responsiveness.
-These conditions require that the agent chooses actions both (1)~with at least some dependence on others' payoffs; and (2)~with at least some concern for its own payoffs.
+Specifically, we define an agent as \emph{minimally strategic} if they satisfy two conditions, which we call (1)~other responsiveness and (2)~dominance responsiveness.
+These conditions require that the agent chooses actions both (1)~with at least some dependence on others' payoffs; and (2)~with at least some concern for their own payoffs.